Abdulla Pashew

 He published his first poem in 1963 and his first collection in 1967.
-Since then he has published eight collections.
-The latest, Berew Zerdeper (Towards the Twilight), was published in Sweden in 2001.
+Since then he has published ten collections.
+The latest, Sawlm Pola u Kanarish dur (My Oars are Iron, yet the Shore is Far), was published in 2019 in Kurdistan.
 He is fluent in English and Russian and has translated the works of Walt Whitman and Alexandr Pushkin into Kurdish.